DnA-FX/DnA-FX.github.io/index.md

 {% capture text %}

-**SynthWorks** is responsible for our high-quality synth modules; all designs are made by our dedicated team and hand built and painted by our dedicated synth specialists.
+**SynthWorks** is the sub-project responsible for our high-quality synth modules; all designs are made by, assembled, and painted by us.

 {%
   include button.html